 Evaluation.
 At the first step, the designer and the design manager review current skills to understand strengths and weaknesses.
 You can conduct such reviews manually but the task itself is quite time-consuming.
 Vectroly also helped us to simplify this task.

 It is important to consider the size of your team.
-If you have 50 designers on your team, and you create a separate review report for each one, it will take eternity to compile everything into one spreadsheet.
+If you have 50 designers in your team, and you create a separate review report for each one, it will take an eternity to compile everything into one spreadsheet.
 With Vectorly, we've reduced the time for a full skills review 3 times and the entire review process can be easily monitored.

 You can also invite non-designers to participate in the review, but keep in mind that they are not experts in design hard skills, but they can quite objectively access soft skills.

 You need to arrange a 1:1 meeting to calibrate review results.
 In this meeting, the designer meets with the design manager, and optionally with the product manager and the lead developer.
 You give feedback to each other on review results, what's good and what's worth improving.

 Usually, poorly described skills or lack of information about the designer’s past experience can lead to disagreements.
 It's useful to discuss this to synchronize your and the designer’s understanding of her skill level and grade.